sidpalas/devops-directive-website/content/posts/2022/04/cloud-control-spectrum/index.md

 The main difference here is that standard VMs are cheaper and have no guarantees about which physical server your deployment goes on.

-This is a great option to keep full control over the configuration but want the flexibility to create and destroy servers quickly and easily!
+This is a great option to keep full control over the configuration but retain the flexibility to create and destroy servers quickly and easily!

 ## ⚙️ Managed Services